bschaatsbergen/terraform-aws-kms-decrypter-module/README.md

-# Terraform AWS KMS secrets module
+# Terraform AWS KMS decrypter module

-Module to decrypt AWS KMS secrets.
+Module to decrypt AWS KMS encrypted values.
 Please note that the decryted secrets are stored in the Terraform state, we encourage you to always treat your Terraform state as a secret and never store it in a public repository.

 ## Usage